 Click the red “Shop Now” button by any offer you like.
 If none of them apply to your order, just click the big red “Shop Now” button.

-Then you shop like normal on Container Store’s website, complete your transaction, and Rakuten will credit your account within a few days.
+Then you shop like normal on the Container Store website, complete your transaction, and Rakuten will credit your account within a few days.
 I’ll explain later how and when you get paid.

 I get a little pop-up in the top right corner telling me to activate 4% cashback.
 I click it, my browser automatically gets rerouted through Rakuten and then back to Container Store.
 Now I shop and earn my cashback.